aquasecurity/trivy-azure-pipelines-task/docs/trivyv1.md

 ## Output Variables

-Output variables allow you to get information from previous sections of the pipeline
+Output variables allow you to access report file paths in subsequent pipeline steps.

+When you enable report outputs (via `cosignOutput`, `cyclonedxOutput`, etc.), the task exports output variables containing the file paths to the generated reports.

+Each report format has a corresponding output variable named `{format}Report`.
+To access these in subsequent tasks, use the format `$(taskName.outputVariable)`.

 | Output            | Description                                     |
 | ----------------- | ----------------------------------------------- |